5 Things to Do Now If You Are In a Car Accident While Pregnant

 If the crash was just a fender bender, a victim may decide to wait and see her own doctor.
 Be sure to call for an appointment right away and explain that there was an accident.

 Some signs should never be ignored after a car accident while pregnant, as they could be signs of trauma to the fetus:

 - Severe headache

 Sometimes after a car accident, a person may feel okay and refuse medical help, only to have pain show up later.
 If any of the above situations occur, see a doctor immediately.
 Even if a mother only has a few bumps and bruises, a baby can still suffer a serious injury.

 4. Gather Information and File an Insurance Claim

-Even with a minor accident, you should document everything.
+Even with a minor accident, victims should document everything.
 Exchange names, addresses, and insurance information with the other driver.
 If there are any witnesses who can help verify what happened, gather their contact information too.
-If possible, take pictures of the cars’ positions and any damage before you move them off the road.
+If possible, take pictures of the cars’ positions and any damage before moving them off the road.
 All of this information, along with the police report, is important in filing an insurance claim, and in the event any lawsuits are filed later.